 German Shepherd Not Eating and Diarrhea.
 Why?

-If your German Shepherd is not eating and has diarrhea, it could be due to a variety of reasons, such as a change in diet, stress, anxiety, or a gastrointestinal infection.
+If your German Shepherd is not eating and has diarrhea, it could be due to various reasons, such as a change in diet, stress, anxiety, or a gastrointestinal infection.
 The vet may recommend a bland diet or medication to help alleviate your dog’s symptoms.

 Final Thoughts